Key Points

 If the X-bar/R charts exhibit common cause variation, then there has been no significant change in the process.
 If nothing has changed, don’t chase reasons for a single data point that seems different.
 Focus on improving the process by reducing variation or shifting the average as appropriate.
 If there are signals of special cause variation, then investigate to try and find the root cause of the change.

-X-bar/R charts are considered in control if all the data points are within the control limits and exhibiting random variation.
+X-bar/R charts are considered in control if all the data points are within the control limits and exhibit random variation.
 While you might have data points within the control limits, they may be defined as out of control if they violate one or more of the Western Electric Rules for non-random patterns.

-Rational subgroups
+Rational Subgroups

 How you select your sample and how big of a sample you use will have an impact on the value of your X-bar/R charts.
 Take care to properly define your rational subgroup and collect your data in a manner to optimize the signals your charts will give you about your process.